 At tattoo studios, professional tattoo artists both design and apply permanent tattoos at customers’ requests.
 Some customers come in with a hand-drawn design or sketch, which a tattoo artist can then redraw and develop into a template.
 In other cases, customers can select from a portfolio of existing designs.
 Depending on the complexity of a design, a customer may come in for one session, or the tattoo may be completed over the course of multiple sessions.

 Many studios offer complementary services, too, expanding their potential income.
 Tattoo removal services and tattoo cover-ups are a natural fit for any tattoo studio.
 Branching out into body piercings is another option.

-This growth was driven by the growing popularity of tattoos.
-As stigma over tattoos has been reduced, demand for them has increased, with nearly 30% of the population having tattoos today.
+This growth was driven by the growing popularity of body art.
+As stigma over tattoos has been reduced, demand for them has increased, with nearly 30% of the population having tattoos.
 Tattoos are highly popular among millennials, with nearly 50% of millennials having tattoos.
-This has resulted not only in increased business for tattoo studios, but a wider customer base, as well.
+This has resulted not only in increased business for tattoo studios but a wider customer base, as well.